dailyfootprints/footprints/About/earnings-and-legal-disclaimers.md

 The Daniel Lim Projects, including Daniel Lim personally, may receive compensation for products and services they recommend to you.
 Daniel Lim personally uses a recommended resource unless it states otherwise.
 If you do not want the Daniel Lim Projects and Daniel Lim to be compensated for a recommendation, then we advise that you search online for the item through a non-affiliate link.

 Do you have questions about any of the Daniel Lim Projects?
 Are you wondering if the Projects will work for you?
-Give us a call at 800-604-2587.
+Give us a call.
 We will be happy to discuss your goals and how the Daniel Lim Projects may help you.

+Thank You!